 If you want to make a good first impression with employers you should avoid these common cover letter mistakes:

 - Calling the employer or business by the wrong name.
-It’s a really easy mistake to make - particularly if you are sending out lots of applications and you are using a letter you prepared previously as your starting point.
+It’s an easy mistake to make!
+This is a risk if you are sending out lots of applications and using previous cover letters as your starting point.

 - Not personalising or tailoring your cover letter.
-Lots of job seekers send the same cover letter to every employer but many of these generic applications end up in a recruiter’s bin.
+Lots of job seekers send the same cover letter to every employer.
+However, many of these generic applications end up in a recruiter’s bin.

 - Spelling and grammar mistakes.
 Mistakes in your cover letter demonstrates to employers your attention to detail and the care you took in writing your application.
-Employers aren’t perfect either (you will find job ads with spelling mistakes) but that’s no excuse for not striving for a mistake-free cover letter.
+Employers aren’t perfect either and you will find job ads with spelling mistakes.
+That’s no excuse for not striving for a mistake-free cover letter.
 Always triple check your application before sending it out.

 - Not explaining how you would fit within the business.
 Review your cover letter from the employer’s point-of-view.
-Employers want applicants who understand them so be clear about what you have to offer and how you can meet the employer's needs.
+Employers want applicants who understand them.
+Be clear about what you have to offer and how you can meet their needs.